 - a.
 Differences in expected and actual experience - b.
 Differences due to changes in actuarial assumptions - c.
 Difference in projected and actual earnings (6.75% projected investment earnings versus the actual interest credited to the city). - d.
-Pension contributions made subsequent to the measurement date
+Pension contributions made after the measurement date

 For items a and b above, GRS will provide the recognition period or years over which the amount will be amortized (straight-line).
-This recognition period is the estimated average remaining service lives of all members (active, inactive, and retired) for the city, determined as of the measurement date.
+This recognition period is the estimated average remaining service lives of all members (active, inactive and retired) for the city, determined as of the measurement date.
 This recognition period can change from year to year.
 Each year, as new deferred outflows or inflows are determined, a new "layer" will be created to amortize that new deferral over a new recognition period.
 GRS has provided an Amortization Schedule in Section D of their Reporting Package, which will show the various layers as they are created each year.
-TMRS has also created a sample amortization schedule (in Excel) for the city to utilize (see "Eye on GASB" section of the website).
+TMRS also created a sample amortization schedule (in Excel) for the city to use, which can be found on our website.
 For item c above, all cities will amortize the difference in projected and actual earnings over a closed five-year period [33.b].
-For item d above, the city must calculate this amount, totaling municipal/employer contributions remitted to TMRS subsequent to the measurement date, up to the city's fiscal year-end.
-This amount will be reported as a deferred outflow of resources, but is not amortized like the other three deferrals.
-Each year, the previous year deferral is simply reversed and the current year deferral is made.
+For item d above, the city must calculate this amount, totaling city/employer contributions remitted to TMRS after the measurement date, up to the city's fiscal year-end.
+This amount will be reported as a deferred outflow of resources but is not amortized like the other three deferrals.
+Each year, the previous year deferral is simply reversed, and the current year deferral is made.